TU Dublin Christmas Appeal Team

 We will train learning room volunteers in how to assist in the delivery of workshops in line with our Child Protection and Welfare Policy and MoLI’s Positive Behaviour Policy.

-Learning Room Volunteer Assistants will also be vetted by the National Vetting Bureau.
+Learning Volunteers will also be vetted by the National Vetting Bureau.

 How often will you need me?

-Initially, we are looking for volunteers who can commit to one morning per week for 3 hours @9.30am - 12.30pm.
+Schools Programme: Initially, we are looking for volunteers who can commit to one morning per week for 3 hours @9.30am - 12.30pm on a Tuesday and Wednesday.
 Our workshops will last for 1.5 – 2 hours, with prep beforehand and debrief after the session.

 What are the benefits of being a MoLI Volunteer?